 FrontEgg: Customer Configuration Guide

-This guide walks IDC customers through migrating from the legacy IDC.com authentication and authorization solution to Frontegg.
-By the end of this setup, your users will be able to log in securely using your Identity Provider (IdP) instead of IDC’s legacy system.
+This guide walks IDC customers through setting up a new SSO (SAML) connection with IDC using the Frontegg authentication solution.
+By the end of this setup, your users will be able to log in securely using your Identity Provider (IdP).

 Frontegg provides a built-in setup wizard for most major IdPs, including Okta, Azure AD, Google, Ping Identity, OneLogin, JumpCloud, and Rippling.
 During setup, simply select your IdP in the wizard and follow the guided steps.
 These wizards automatically generate the correct fields (Entity ID, ACS URL, Metadata) and streamline the process.
 If your IdP is not shown in the Frontegg setup wizard, please choose Custom SAML Setup.